Tour de France 2014: How Vincenzo Nibali won the race

 The Grand Depart of the world's most prestigious stage race was hosted by Yorkshire as the Tour de France returned to England for the first time since 2007.

-The opening stage took the 198 riders from Leeds to Harrogate via the Yorkshire Dales while Sunday's second stage saw the peloton ride from York to Sheffield, via Holme Moss before a third stage in England finished on The Mall in London.
+The opening stage took the 198 riders from Leeds to Harrogate via the Yorkshire Dales, while the second stage saw the peloton ride from York to Sheffield, via Holme Moss, before a third stage in England finished on The Mall in London.

-Britain's defending champion Chris Froome is out, while Italy's Vincenczo Nibali has stolen a march on his rivals for the overall victory by mastering the cobbles on stage five.
+Astana's Vincenzo Nibali took the race lead by winning in Sheffield and then stole a march on his rivals for the overall victory by mastering the cobbles on stage five.

 Saturday, 5 July - stage 1: Leeds - Harrogate, 190.5km (118.3 miles)